Transit and universal accessibility

 "Settings and accessibility"

-Lines that have a colour in their name (e.g. STM Orange Line) can have the color written out, which can help people with visual impairments.
+• Lines with color in their name (e.g., STM Orange Line) can have the color written out to assist users with visual impairments.

 GO mode: step-by-step navigation

-Users can also tap GO to navigate with step-by-step audio instructions throughout their journey, including when their stop is approaching.
-In particular, visually-impaired people have expressed how helpful Transit’s GO mode is in navigating public transit, as it can provide contextual instructions by audio prompt as the user makes their journey.
+Users can tap GO to receive step-by-step audio instructions throughout their journey, including alerts when their stop is approaching.
+Visually impaired riders have found GO especially helpful, as it provides contextual audio guidance at each stage of their trip.

 Screen readers